It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - South Park: Bigger, Longer & Uncut: There have been two unofficial adaptations - one by the Berklee College of Music with only the musical numbers, and a "24-Hour Musical" version by University College Dublin.

 - White Christmas

 - Willy Wonka and the Chocolate Factory became Roald Dahl's Willy Wonka in 2005.
-It was not officially a direct adaptation of the film, instead having a script that was more book-accurate, but included all the familiar songs and some new Leslie Bricusse-penned numbers.
-(It has since been superseded by Charlie and the Chocolate Factory, a 2013 West End musical that borrows one song from the film but is otherwise a fresh take on the novel with a few internal homages to other adaptations.)
+It is not officially a direct adaptation of the film, instead having a script that's more book-accurate, but includes all the familiar songs and some new Leslie Bricusse-penned numbers.
+(Not to be confused with Charlie and the Chocolate Factory, a 2013 West End musical that borrows one song from the film but is otherwise a fresh take on the novel with a few internal homages to other adaptations.)